Fetish Fantasy Series Beginner’s Ball Gag

 Because I was not able to successfully wear it, I can’t say if it’s comfortable.
 The nylon isn’t the softest and it may irritate those with sensitive skin.
 The ball gag won’t completely block airflow but can cause a drooly mess; however, that may not be a negative for you.
 It does block access to the mouth, of course.

 The rubber ball does offer just a bit of give when you apply pressure to it.
 You may be able to damage it if you’re biting down especially hard but I wasn’t able to leave any marks by gently biting or using my nails.
 I do wish that you were able to remove the ball from the strap to clean it better, however.
 You also can’t sterilize it because it is a porous material and I’d worry about bacteria building up after a while on the strap/instead the hole.
 I would probably replace this gag every so often for those reasons.
-If you want a permanent tool, I’d consider the Tantus beginner ball gag, instead.
+If you want a permanent tool, I’d consider the Tantus fantasy gag, instead.

 Comment